KokoiRuby/fast-gin/README.md

 - When the log is printed?
 - Log segmentation: by time, by size?
 - Log level?
+- ⚠ Fatal when error occurs in loading configurations.
+Do not fatal during runtime.

 This also brings up the question of whether backend errors should be returned to the frontend.